rbrokaw/worse-chickens/README.md

+# Worse Chickens
-# test repo for talking to RStudio
+this is a test repo for talking to RStudio through GitHub